ief015/LSFML/README.md

 Some modules depend on other modules.
 All modules depend on sfml-system, but sfml-graphics also depends on sfml-window.

-For example, if you wanted to use the sfml-graphics module, you must include the sfml-window and sfml-system with your project as well, but in your Lua code you only have to `require 'sfml-graphics'`.
+For example, if you wanted to use the sfml-graphics module, you must include the sfml-window and sfml-system with your project as well, but in your Lua code you only have to `require 'ffi/sfml-graphics'`.
 After that, all you have to do now is include the required [CSFML binaries](http://www.sfml-dev.org/download/csfml/) (.dll, .so, etc.,) with your project.
 Easy, right?

 Roadmap:
 -----
-System API (sfml-system) - Near completed
+System API (sfml-system)      - Usable, near completed

-Windowing API (sfml-window) - Near completed
+Windowing API (sfml-window)   - Completed

-Audio API (sfml-audio) - Near completed
+Audio API (sfml-audio)        - Usable, near completed

-Networking API (sfml-network)
+Networking API (sfml-network) - 25%

-Graphics API (sfml-graphics)
+Graphics API (sfml-graphics)  - 25%